tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

 we have to acknowledge that its canonical story of development, that its grandmistresses and grandmasters and its institutional framing are not a general condition of dance in the modernity nor are they generalizable to other contexts.
-There's more to the story of dance and modernity than the “provincial” story of dance in the Western tradition and its Romantic epistemology.
-There’s an untold story of being within and outside of capitalist modernity, undercutting the dominant structure of bordering within the world-system.
+There is more to the story of dance and modernity than the “provincial” story of dance in the Western tradition and its Romantic epistemology.
+There is an untold story of being within and outside of capitalist modernity, undercutting the dominant structure of bordering within the world-system.